 - Commitment to boosting world-leading capability in a strategic priority area (defence, space, food and beverage, recycling and clean energy, and resources technology and critical minerals technology)

 - Use of open, collaborative Intellectual Property (IP) agreements that are attractive for industry partners

 - Use of incentives and rewards for research staff who engage with industry and commercialise research

 - Co-funding commitments from industry partners, and proactive engagement with businesses

 - Opportunities and pathways that promote strong industry engagement and job-ready skills, including development of educational qualifications and pathways with the Vocational and Education Training (VET) sector.

-Through this initiative the Australian Government will provide additional capacity to focus on the problems that matter to the nation by driving research excellence and real-world impact behind Australia’s National Manufacturing Priorities.
+Through this initiative, the Australian Government will build additional capacity to focus on the problems that matter to the nation by driving research excellence and real-world impact behind Australia’s strategic priority areas.

 The Trailblazer Universities Program responds to feedback to the public consultation on university research commercialisation, which highlighted the importance of strengthening capability at the institutional level.
 Submissions to the consultation also emphasised key barriers to collaboration and commercialisation, and proposed solutions such as more effective IP arrangements and greater incentives for academics and institutions to translate and commercialise research.

 Trailblazer universities were selected through a competitive two-stage application process.